 Government Finance: State Government

-2013–15 Legislatively Approved Budget Expenditures
+2015–17 Legislatively Approved Budget Expenditures

 Department of Administrative Services, Chief Financial Office

 governments to balance their budgets.
 How does the state government’s budget work?
 The state receives money from a variety of sources which are grouped into funds.
 These funds are known as the General Fund, the Lottery Fund, Other Funds and Federal Funds.

-General Fund appropriations provide funding to agencies that do not generate revenues, receive federal funds or generate sufficient other funds to support their approved programs.
-Agencies do not actually receive cash from the General Fund.
+General Fund appropriations provide funding to agencies that do not generate revenues, receive federal funds, or generate sufficient other funds to support their approved programs.
+Agencies do not actually receive money from the General Fund.
 Instead, they expend against an appropriation from the General Fund that is established for general government purposes up to the amount approved in their budget bill.
 Because General Fund monies can be used for any public purpose and the amount of the General Fund is limited, competition for these monies is keen.

-2013–15 General Fund and Lottery Funds
+2015–17 General Fund and Lottery Funds

 In 1990, voters approved Ballot Measure 5.
 This reduced local property tax rates, which reduced local revenue and, in turn, shifted much of the responsibility for funding public schools to the state’s General Fund.
-The 2013–15 Legislatively Approved Budget had $8.6 billion, or 51.6 percent, of the General and Lottery Funds being spent on education.
+The 2015–2017 Legislatively Approved Budget had $9.8 billion, or 51.5 percent, of the General and Lottery Funds being spent on education.

-The Lottery Fund derives from the sale of lottery game tickets and from the Video Lottery.
+The Lottery Fund derives from the sale of lottery game tickets and from Video Lottery.
 After prizes and lottery expenses are paid, revenue flows to the Economic Development Fund.
 A portion of the Lottery Fund is constitutionally dedicated to be spent in specific ways.
 The remainder is distributed at the discretion of the Legislature for economic development.

-The 2013–15 Legislatively Approved Budget included $838.7 million of expenditures from the Lottery Fund, which is about 1.3 percent of the total budget.
-Dedicated spending accounted for about 38 percent of that amount, and debt service accounted for another 29 percent.
+The 2015–2017 Legislatively Approved Budget included $958.2 million of expenditures from the Lottery Fund, which is about 1.4 percent of the total budget.
+Dedicated spending accounted for about 38 percent of that amount, and debt service accounted for another 24 percent.
 The remainder was distributed to the State School Fund and a variety of other projects.
-Overall, about 60 percent of the Lottery Fund is dedicated to education.
+Overall, about 53 percent of the Lottery Fund is dedicated to education.

-2013–15 General Fund and Lottery Funds Expenditure
+2015–17 General Fund and Lottery Funds Expenditure

 State Budget Process

-When the Legislative Assembly is in session, a subcommittee of the Joint Ways and Means Committee hears each agency’s budget.
+When the Legislative Assembly is in session, a subcommittee of the Joint Ways and Means Committee considers each agency’s budget.
 At the budget hearings, an agency presents its budget request and answers questions asked by members of the committee.
 Staff members from the Legislative Fiscal Office and the Chief Financial Office are also present at the budget hearings.
 Members of the public may attend the hearings and request an opportunity to testify.
-At the end of an agency’s budget hearings, the agency’s budget goes to the Joint Ways and Means Committee for a vote and then on to the full House and Senate for a vote.
+At the end of an agency’s budget hearings, the agency’s budget goes to the full Ways and Means Committee for a vote and then on to the full House and Senate for a vote.
 The agency’s budget may be amended at any point in this process, although changes typically occur during the subcommittee hearings.
-After passage by both houses, an agency’s budget becomes its Legislatively Adopted Budget for the biennium, and it goes into effect July 1 of odd-numbered years.
+After passage by both chambers, an agency’s budget becomes its Legislatively Adopted Budget for the biennium, and it goes into effect July 1 of odd-numbered years.
 If the Legislature makes changes to the adopted budget in special sessions or through the Emergency Board, it becomes known as the Legislatively Approved Budget.

-2013–15 General Fund Revenue Forecast by Source
+2015–17 General Fund Revenue Forecast by Source

 The Oregon Constitution requires the governor to provide an estimate of biennial General Fund revenues.
 In 1979, the Legislature placed a condition on those revenue estimates that required excess funds to be “kicked back” to taxpayers if actual revenues exceeded estimated revenues by 2 percent or more of the close-of-session estimate.

 For revenues from corporate income and excise taxes, the provision had required that the excess be returned to taxpayers who paid corporate income and excise taxes.
 However, this provision was amended in November 2012 by the citizen initiative process.
-Ballot Measure 85 required that this excess be retained in the General Fund to provide additional funding for public education of kindergarten through twelfth grade.
+Ballot Measure 85 requires that this excess be retained in the General Fund to provide additional funding for public education of kindergarten through twelfth grade.
 This measure is applicable to biennial estimates on or after July 1, 2013.

 For General Fund revenues from all other sources where the actual revenues exceed the estimated revenues by 2 percent or more, the excess is “kicked back” to taxpayers who paid personal income tax.
 Ballot Measure 85 did not affect this provision.
 These taxpayers receive the refund by December 1 of the year the biennium ends, which is an odd-numbered year.
 The refund is an identical proportion of each taxpayer’s personal income tax liability for the prior year.
 During 2015–2017, $363 million was refunded to personal income tax payers.

 Rainy Day Fund and Education Stability Fund